Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition

 \subsection{Ablation Studies}

-In this section, we present ablation studies on the designs of the AdaFocus framework.
-These experiments are conducted on the Charades dataset~\cite{sigurdsson2016hollywood} using the MViT-B model~\cite{fan2021multiscale} with a $16\times 4$ frame sampling protocol.
+In this section, we present ablation studies on the designs of the AdaptFocus framework.
+These experiments are conducted on the Charades dataset using the MViT-B model~\cite{fan2021multiscale} with a $16\times 4$ frame sampling protocol.

-\textbf{- Clip/Action Focusing modules.} The AdaFocus framework's resistance to noise primarily stems from the Clip Focusing and Action Focusing modules.
+\textbf{- Clip/Action Focusing modules.} The AdaptFocus framework's resistance to noise primarily stems from the Clip Focusing and Action Focusing modules.
 Table~\ref{tab:ab_on_clip_action_modules} shows the ablation results of these two modules.
-Compared with the baseline, \ie, \textit{Weak (Noisy)}, $3.3\%$ improvement in mAP is obtained when using only the Clip Focusing module.
-Similarly, there is a $5.9\%$ improvement in mAP when using only the Action Focusing module.
-Notably, by using both Clip Focusing and Action Focusing modules, \ie, \textit{AdaFocus}, the improvement can be further boosted, which indicates a synergistic effect between the two modules.
+Compared with the baseline, i.e., \textit{Weak (Noisy)}, $3.3\%$ improvement in mAP is obtained when using only the Clip Focusing module.
+Similarly, there is a $4.2\%$ improvement in mAP when using only the Action Focusing module.
+Notably, by using both Clip Focusing and Action Focusing modules, i.e., \textit{AdaptFocus}, the improvement can be further boosted, which indicates a synergistic effect between the two modules.